wso2-attic/ballerina-integrator/README.md

    docker run -d -p 9091:9091 ballerina.guides.io/company_recruitment_agency_service:v1.0
 ```

-- Once you successfully build the docker image, you can run it with the `docker run` command that is shown in the previous step.
+- Once you successfully build the Docker image, you can run it with the `docker run` command that is shown in the previous step.

 ```bash
    $ docker run -d -p 9091:9091 ballerina.guides.io/company_recruitment_agency_service:v1.0
 ```

-  Here we run the docker image with flag `-p <host_port>:<container_port>` so that we  use  the host port 9090 and the container port 9090.
-Therefore you can access the service through the host port.
+Here you can run the Docker image with flag `-p <host_port>:<container_port>` so that you use the host port 9090 and the container port 9090.
+Therefore, you can access the service through the host port.

-- Verify docker container is running with the use of `$ docker ps`.
-The status of the docker container should be shown as 'Up'.
+Verify if the Docker container is running with the use of `$ docker ps`.
+The status of the Docker container should be shown as 'Up'.

-- You can access the service using the same curl commands that we've used above.
+You can access the service using the same cURL commands that you used above.

 **Request when "Name"="John and Brothers (pvt) Ltd"**

 ```bash
     $ curl -v http://localhost:9091/checkVacancies/company -d '{"Name" :"John and Brothers (pvt) Ltd"}' -H "Content- Type:application/json"

 ```

 **Request when "Name"="ABC Company"**

 ```bash
     $ curl -v http://localhost:9091/checkVacancies/company -d '{"Name" :"ABC Company"}' -H "Content- Type:application/json"
 ```

 **Request when "Name"="Smart Automobile**

 ```bash
     $ curl -v http://localhost:9091/checkVacancies/company -d '{"Name" :"Smart Automobile"}' -H "Content- Type:application/json"
 ```

 ### Deploying on Kubernetes

-- You can run the service that we developed above, on Kubernetes.
-The Ballerina language offers native support for running a ballerina programs on Kubernetes, with the use of Kubernetes annotations that you can include as part of your service code.
-Also, it will take care of the creation of the docker images.
-So you don't need to explicitly create docker images prior to deploying it on Kubernetes.
+You can run the service that you developed above on Kubernetes.
+The Ballerina language offers native support for running Ballerina programs on Kubernetes with the use of Kubernetes annotations you can include as part of your service code.
+Also, it will take care of the creation of the Docker images.
+So you don't need to explicitly create Docker images prior to deploying it on Kubernetes.

 Refer to [Ballerina_Kubernetes_Extension](https://github.com/ballerinax/kubernetes) for more details and samples on Kubernetes deployment with Ballerina.
 You can also find details on using Minikube to deploy Ballerina programs.

-- Let's now see how we can deploy our `company_recruitment_agency_service` on Kubernetes.
+Let's now see how we can deploy our `company_recruitment_agency_service` on Kubernetes.

-- First we need to import `ballerinax/kubernetes` and use `@kubernetes` annotations as shown below to enable kubernetes deployment for the service we developed above.
+First you need to import `ballerinax/kubernetes` and use `@kubernetes` annotations as shown below to enable Kubernetes deployment for the service you developed above.

 ##### company_recruitment_agency_service.bal